drossDS/Dan_Data_Science_Portfolio/README.md

 ### Major Accomplishments:
 - ANN and CNN models were created using TensorFlow and Keras
 - A simple ANN model was initially created using dense layers with ReLU activation.
 An improved model incorporated higher node counts, additional dense layers, dropout and batch normalization layers, and a higher number of epochs
-- A initial CNN model was created with convolutional, pooling, and dense layers using Leaky ReLU activation.
+- An initial CNN model was created with convolutional, pooling, and dense layers using Leaky ReLU activation.
 An improved model incorporated batch normalization, dropout, and additional convolution layers, while also increasing the number of epochs

 ### Key Outcomes:
 - Artificial and Convolutional Neural Network models were created which achieved final accuracies of 75% and 90% respectively on the test data.
 The confusion matrix for the CNN model is shown below: